Asparkam - instructions for use. Overdose of asparkam is fatal

 Diseases gastrointestinal tract also affect the absorption of potassium and magnesium;

-Muscle spasms and vasospasm, especially at night;
+Muscle spasms and vascular spasms, especially at night;

-Heart rhythm disorder;
+Heart rhythm disturbances;

 Anxiety, irritability, tendency to depression;